fabiomattei/uddocs/_baseresources/ajaxbuttons.md

 {% endhighlight %}

 In this exaample the **ajaxreponses** contains an **appendurl action**.
 What is going to happen is that the framework is goning to make a GET call to the controller **partial** asking for the resource **user-tables** passing as parameters the usergroup named *ajaxexperts* and the city id that comes from the post parameter *cityid*.
 Once the HTML will be returned from the framework this will be added in append in the DOM element having id *myexperts*.

+The position attribute allows the programmer to specify where in the dom element put the new content:

+* beforebegin: Before the element;
+* afterbegin: Inside the element, before its first child;
+* beforeend: Inside the element, after its last child;
+* afterend: After the element.

 The **overwriteurl** ajax response is used in the same way.